ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-2.md

 Imad explained that they used an A/B testing framework to measure the impact of the migration.
 By doing this they managed to see consistent performance and engagement improvements, both of these metrics have improved by 20 percent.

-Last but not least migrating to React was also great for the developers: less duplicated code, a single language on client and server and a large developer community Imad was definitely happy to be a part of.
+Last but not least, migrating to React was also great for the developers: less duplicated code, a single language on client and server and a large developer community Imad was definitely happy to be a part of.